-- Move the steering wheel to make sure the steering column is unlocked. - 11.
-With a foot on the brake pedal, release the parking brake.
-Keep the ignition key in the towed vehicle in ACC/ACCESSORY to prevent the steering column from locking.
+- 8. Move the steering wheel to make sure the steering column is unlocked. - 9.
+Release the parking brake. - Keep the ignition key in the towed vehicle in ACC/ ACCESSORY to prevent the steering column from locking.

 Disconnecting the Towed Vehicle